 The cantata is not so much a musical play with the soprano taking the role of Mary, but more a reference to her role in the Gospel story and an exploration of that theme: try to trust that everything will be okay in the end, try to not be in control all the time.
 The first movement has the character of a lament in music and text, you can picture the hand-wringing, the desperation.
 There is also the steady pedal point in the bass, similar to what Bach will use later in the opening chorus of the St. Matthew Passion.

 However it is the second movement, not even sung by the soprano, and with text that is trying to urge her to “let go,” that secretly is the true lament, in the music that is.
 To hear or see this, the video by the Swiss Bach Foundation is terrific.
-They explain extremely well (with music examples) how the notes of the solo bassoon part form in fact a lament for three voices. watch from 12:10 By the way: the composition I had to think of when hearing the “lamento bass” was Monteverdi’s Lamento della Ninfa
+Rudolf Lutz explains extremely well (with music examples) how the notes of the solo bassoon part form in fact a lament for three voices.
+This video has English subtitles. watch from 12:10 By the way: the composition I had to think of when hearing the “lamento bass” was Monteverdi’s Lamento della Ninfa

 If you would like to explore other cantatas for this second Sunday after Epiphany, I invite you to read my post about cantata 3 from 1725 here.
 It is all about hidden messages in the music of a an extremely beautiful composition with an equally heart wrenching—but completely different—opening movement as this cantata 155.

 Wieneke Gorter, January 14, 2017, links updated January 31, 2020.
 Link for the score updated January 16, 2021, link for the J.S.
 Bach Foundation video with English subtitles updated January 15, 2022.

 *The Purification of Mary on February 2, The Annunciaton of Mary on March 25, and the Visitation of Mary on July 2.